 As mentioned, you might feel the impulse to laze away your days, but, as you might have guessed, that isn’t the healthiest thing for you or the baby.
 It could be as simple as going for a swim every once in a while, walking on the treadmill, exercising on an elliptical, or doing yoga in your living room – anything to stay active safely and gently.
 You can even partake in winter sports; avoid anything where you might bump your abdomen (i.e., downhill skiing is an obvious no-go).
 As for the snow shoveling: that’s what your partner is for!

 A winter pregnancy isn’t the time for heels.
 Instead, wear flats or, preferably, boots with treads, and consider buying crampons – those nifty traction nets you can attach to your shoes for better grip.
 This is all in service of avoiding slips and falls.
 Of course, if the weather is mainly inclement, the best preventative measure for falls is to stay indoors.
 Whatever errand you need to run is not as important as your safety, and whatever appointment you might be missing will surely understand.

 Keep Yourself Hydrated

-Winter weather can be dry, as can the heated homes in which one takes refuge.
+Winter weather can be dry, as can the heated homes where one takes refuge.
 And when the weather outside is biting, sometimes the last thing you want to do is drink a cold glass of water.
-But you need to stay hydrated.
-Refer to this article for how much water you should drink during pregnancy and, if need be, set up a timer to remind you to drink water.
-If you really want a hot drink, consider an herbal tea.
+But it would be best if you stay hydrated.
+Refer to this article on Being the Parent for how much water you should drink during pregnancy and, if need be, set up a timer to remind you to drink water.
+If you want a hot drink, consider herbal tea.